ramamahardika/sleep-timer/README.md

 # Sleep Timer

+It's just a simple code created about 15 minutes, because i am to lazy to find sleep timer software which is not to simple, i like to keep it clean and simple.

-Didn't add a security handling yet, it's just the thing to doing thing.
+Didn't add a security handling yet, it's just the thing to doing things.

-Simple execution command to timer down the PC, very usefull when i just lay down watching the movie and to lazy to wake up.
+Simple execution command to timer down the PC, based on http request by form handled by express.js

+This thing very usefull when i just lay down watching the movie and to lazy to wake up.

 So this simple task doing good job for me.

-Upcoming updates, i thing about recoded this in to electron instead because this thing now only use the chrome with flags.
+Upcoming updates, i don't think so but i thought about making this in to electron instead because now this thing only use chrome with flags. lol

 `git clone https://github.com/RamaMahardika/sleep-timer.git`